-- 2 cups (400 grams) dried black beans, rinsed and picked over, and soaked overnight in cold water
+- 2 cups (400 g) dried black beans rinsed and picked over, and soaked overnight in cold water

 - 2 tablespoons extra virgin olive oil

-- 1 whole jalapeño pepper, sliced into thin rounds
+- 1 jalapeño pepper sliced into thin rounds

 - 2 teaspoons ground cumin

-- 2 cups cold water (or 1 and 3/4 cups, if you prefer less brothy beans)
+- 2 cups cold water or 1¾ cups, if you prefer less brothy beans

 - 2 teaspoons Diamond Crystal kosher salt

-- Place the dried black beans in a medium saucepan, cover with cold water by 2 inches, and soak for a minimum of 6-8 hours or overnight.
+- Place the dried black beans in a medium saucepan, cover with cold water by 2 inches, and soak for a minimum of 6 to 8 hours or overnight.
 Drain and rinse, and set aside until ready to use.

 - Heat the oil in the insert over the high-heat saute function (high heat).
 Add the onions and garlic cloves, and a generous pinch of salt, and sauté for 4 to 5 minutes, stirring occasionally, or until slightly softened.
 Add the bell pepper and jalapeño, another pinch of salt, generous grind of black pepper, ground cumin, and red pepper flakes, if using.
 Sauté for an additional 2 to 3 minutes, stirring frequently, or until fragrant.
 Add the drained and rinsed beans, full cilantro stems, water, and salt.
 Stir the mixture together.